EpicEricEE/typst-plugins/united/src/lib.typ

 // - product: The symbol to use for the exponent product.
 // - decimal-sep: The decimal separator.
 // - group-sep: The separator between digit groups.
 // - delim: Delimiter between numbers in a range.
-Quotes must be escaped.
 // - delim-space: Space between the numbers and the delimiter.
 // - unit-sep: The separator between units.
 // - per: How to format fractions.
 Can be "reciprocal", "fraction" or a custom